The premiere event for power investors and developers. Where energy connects.

 Discounted Accommodation

 A limited number of rooms at the venue are available at a discounted rate for attendees.
-These rates apply for the nights of Saturday, April 15 through Thursday, April 20, 2023 with the option to extend your stay up to 3 days prior and 3 days after the event dates (subject to hotel availability).
-The discounted rate will be available until Saturday, April 22, 2023, or the rooms sell out, whichever comes first.
+These rates apply for the nights of April 15, 2024 through April 17, 2024 with the option to extend your stay up to 3 days prior and 3 days after the event dates (subject to hotel availability).
+The discounted rate will be available until March 14, 2024, or the rooms sell out, whichever comes first.
 Please note that attendees are responsible for booking their own accommodations.

 Room Rate

-Deluxe room, single or double occupancy — $294.00 USD per night + tax
+Standard room, single or double occupancy — $309.00 USD per night + $35 resort fee + tax

 * Please note: S&P Global does not associate with third-party reservation agents and cannot guarantee their legitimacy.
 We advise you use the information we provide when making your reservations.